Noncommutative coordinates for symplectic representations: The pair of moduli spaces

 We now describe our results in more detail.

-\subsection{The pair of moduli spaces}
+\section{The pair of moduli spaces}

-Let~$S$ be a compact surface with nonempty boundary and negative Euler characteristic (we refer to Section~\ref{sec:topological-data} for the wider generality that can be allowed for~$S$, for example marked disks that will lead to space of configurations of Lagrangians).
+Let~$S$ be a compact surface with nonempty boundary and negative Euler characteristic (we refer to Section~\ref{sec:topological-data} for the wider generality that can be allowed for~$S$, for example marked disks, that leads to spaces of configurations of Lagrangians).